12 TERRIFIC SOUVENIRS FROM SEVIERVILLE, TENNESSEE

 Moonshine from Shine Girl, a new distillery helmed by Danielle Parton, a combat veteran and pilot who also happens to be Dolly’s niece.
 Drawing on her family’s distilling history and her own palate, Parton uses honey, sugar, or molasses in recipes to achieve a smooth taste.
 Flavors like red velvet, coconut, rose, and lavender are among the temptations.

 Knife from Smoky Mountain Knife Works.
 The “world’s largest knife showplace” sells just about every kind of sharp edge imaginable from camping knives to superhero blades.
-For something truly unique, forge your own blade from a railroad spike or threaded bolt at neighboring Uncle Hank’s Knives.

 Note cards from the Robert A. Tino Gallery feature works by one of the most celebrated artists in the Southeast.
 Cards are available year-round depicting a variety of scenes inspired by the Smoky Mountains and Sevierville area, from barns to bears, flowers to fireflies, landscapes to fantasies.
 A new Christmas design is released each holiday season.

 Replica Great Smoky Mountains National Park trail signs at Ogle Brothers General Store look like the real thing, with options like Laurel Falls, Gregory Bald, Chimney Tops, Middle Prong, and a variety of other trails.
 It’s a great way to commemorate your favorite hiking trail.
 The store’s park collection also includes wheel-thrown pottery trail mugs and locally made, hand-poured candles with park-inspired scents like “Leaves of the Smokies.”